artstorm/ui-toolkit-safe-area/README.md

 ### Exclude tvOS

 This option excludes the safe area values for all edges on tvOS.
 If selected, tvOS builds will not use safe area but only the margin values.

+### Force Orientation Check

+Enables polling to ensure safe area updates during 180-degree device rotations (e.g., Landscape Left to Right) if normal updates fail.
+Use if UI alignment is incorrect after such flips.
+It seems that under some circumstances and/or setups this can be a problem.
+Adds minor overhead; enable only if needed.

 ## Installation